rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 Quote swift.org: *"More formally, a data race occurs when one thread accesses memory while the same memory is being modified by another thread.
 The Swift 6 language mode eliminates these issues by preventing data races at compile time."*

 RsyncUI adheres to the new concurrency model of Swift 6.
-The majority of its work is performed on the `@MainActor`, which corresponds to the main thread.

 #### Other threads and RsyncUI

-In Swift, concurrency can be categorized as unstructured or structured.
+In Swift, concurrency is either unstructured or structured.
 While I am not an expert in this field, I will refrain from delving into the intricacies of the distinction between the two.
 The following tasks are executed on a single isolated thread, adhering to the `actor` protocol:

 - reading operations
 - data decoding and encoding